Settings

 logout_cmd = "loginctl kill-user $(whoami)"

-With the audio_sinks_more_cmd
+With the audio_sinks_more_cmd and audio_sources_more_cmd

 options you can set commands to open the audio settings